-There are 3 locality teams of Early Help workers who work with families using a ‘outcome star’ approach.
+There are three locality teams of Early Help workers who work with families using an ‘outcome star’ approach.
 These teams also works closely with partners in the voluntary sector to provide support and advice to families.

 Children with disabilities

 The Disabled Children Service conducts its own specialist assessments for those children referred directly to that team via the EHASH.
-If a child meets the local eligibility criteria, the family will be offered support services either directly through the Local Authority e.g. through short breaks respite care, and/or through ‘direct payments’ for some or all care and adaptations required for the child.
+If a child meets the local eligibility criteria the family will be offered support services, either directly through the Local Authority offering short breaks respite care, and/or through ‘direct payments’ for some or all care and adaptations required for the child.

 Permanence and leaving care